Astral-Lab/x86-Assembly-Language/ch08/_8211_section_review.md

 > (True/False): A subroutine's stack frame always contains the caller's return address and the subroutine's local variables.

 ```
-False.
-While all stack frames contain the caller's return address, not all subroutine's use local variables.
+True.
+A stack frame consists of a subroutines arguments, return address, local variables, and saved registers.
 ```

 ## 2.